 - Retire the rings - jewellery may look great, but it’s an added distraction and can attract unwanted attention when travelling.
-If you do decide to take it, you may need to pay an additional premium to specify it under the policy if it’s worth $2,500 or more.
+If you do decide to take it, you may want to pay an additional premium to specify it under the policy if it’s worth $2,500 or more.

 - Be equipped for an emergency - remember to pack a basic first-aid kit if you’re in for adventure.
 Packing a change of clothes in your carry-on luggage is another great safety net should there be any lost luggage at the airport.

 - Sandwich bags and shower caps - Brooke from World of Wanderlust is an intrepid traveller with some handy packing hints.
 Worried your shoes will dirty up the rest of your clothes?
 Placing them inside a shower cap will do the trick.
 Need to protect your phone on the beach?
 A sandwich bag can be as good as an expensive case.

 We know that accidents can happen, no matter how prepared you are.
 If your luggage does become lost, damaged or stolen overseas, keep your cool and ensure you gather all the necessary information should you need to make a claim with us.